dougdyson/form-wizard/README.md

 This is still a work in progress with issues!

 ## TODO:
-- navbar
-- remove useless add business entity button
-- recreate entity list//modal pattern for compliance rules
+- validate and update business compliance rules
-- data bug with checking is name/jurisidiction exists
-- app styling and responsiveness
+- polish styling and responsiveness

-## Takeaways
-- got going with Yup, seems straightforward
-- using Material UI, looks nice - still learning

 # Getting Started with Create React App